openrepair/datastandard/standard.rst

 *Description:* A description of the problem identified with the device during the repair.

-*Use cases*: Common problems with categories devices can be identified, suggesting where design improvements could be made, or for which parts provision of spares is most required.
+*Use cases*: Common problems with devices can be identified, suggesting where design improvements could be made, or for which parts provision of spares is most required.

 *Ease of collection*: All partners currently record information on problems encountered during the repair attempt.
 This is currently in